 -

-Starting in the 20th century there has been a continuous evolution of tools for management and their advisers to address different parts of the overall productivity ratio
+Starting early in the 20th century there has been a continuous evolution of tools for management and their advisers to address different parts of the overall productivity ratio

 -